theolm/Rinku/README.md

 - [Decompose sample](https://github.com/theolm/Rinku/tree/main/samples/decompose)

 *Note: Only the Voyager sample includes an iOS application.
 Nonetheless, the setup for Decompose would mirror that of Voyager.*
+*Note 2: Both examples are using Compose multiplatform.*

 ## License
 Rinku is released under the MIT License.
 See the LICENSE file for more details.